Pieter246/campus-marketplace/README.md

 1. Go to [Firebase Console](https://console.firebase.google.com/).
 2. Create a new Firebase project.
 3. Enable Authentication, Firestore, and Storage.
-4. Copy your project credentials into the `.env` file.
+4. Copy your project credentials into the `.env.local` file.

 ---